district10/blog/_posts/post-0098-probability-and-statistics.md

         about zero is $\operatorname{E}\left[X^{-n}\right]$ and the n-th logarithmic moment about zero is $\operatorname{E}\left[\ln^n(X)\right]$.

-        Significance of moments (raw, central, standardised) and cumulants (raw, standardised), in connection with named properties of
+        Significance of moments (raw, central, standardised) and cumulants （累计误差） (raw, standardised), in connection with named properties of
         distributions: